theadamsabra/audio_sleuth/README.md

 TODO:

-- [ ] Configure Wavefake for when there is/is not real data
-- [ ] Test WaveFake dataset
+- [ ] Add mel spectrogram to augmentation
-- [ ] Finish training example
+- [ ] Finish DeepSpeech2 example with melspec
 - [ ] Evaluate method, maybe enable eval in loop
+- [ ] Documentation on datasets
+- [ ] Documentation on augmentations